gjagui/fuzzy-guacamole/README.md

 7.- npm run dev

-After those steps, the backend service would be running on port 8080 in the local machine.
+After those steps, the backend service should be running on port 8080 in the local machine.

 On other terminal...